Delphi in Swiss Companies: Implementation, Maintenance, and Modernization

 Audit and compliance risks when traceability is lacking

-Three approaches that work in practice
+Three approaches to modernization that work in practice

 1) Delphi Takeover and Stabilization